PatrickUgwu/tic-tac-toe/README.md

 2. Click on a square to place your mark.
 3. Players take turns until one wins or the game ends in a tie.
 4. When a player wins, the game board can be reset for a new round.
+5. If the game restarts, the loser begins.

 ## 📚 Possible Improvements
 - Add a single-player mode with AI